 Why are timeshares bad?
 Time-share was very popular until the 1990s.
 It is becoming fashionable again, especially for tourist investments abroad.
-When going on vacation, it is always good to have a comfortable place to go and stay with the family.
-How many times has it not happened to you that you have to pay for a hotel for your accommodation?
+When going on vacation, having a comfortable place to go and stay with the family is always good.
+How often has it not happened to you that you have to pay for a hotel for your accommodation?
 You must be familiar with this situation!
-Above all, hotels are not always the best option to spend your vacations.
+Above all, hotels are only sometimes the best option for spending your vacations.

-However, several methods can allow you to go wherever you want, or to a place that you visit frequently several times a year — without having to buy a property specifically speaking — but also without renting it or going to hotels, if that was what you thought.
-This property will be yours during the time you use it, and it is called Timeshare.
+- However, several methods can allow you to go wherever you want or to a place you frequently visit several times a year — without having to buy a property specifically speaking — but also without renting it or going to hotels, if that was what you thought.
+This property, called Timeshare, will be yours when you use it.

-Unfortunately, timeshares are not as attractive as the seller states in his sales presentation.
-They are expensive, you probably won’t use them as much as you think, the resale values are incredibly low (which makes them difficult to sell) and they will surely cause you more problems, than offering you comfort.
+- Unfortunately, timeshares are not as attractive as the seller states in his sales presentation.
+They are expensive, you probably won’t use them as much as you think, the resale values are incredibly low (making them difficult to sell), and they will surely cause you more problems than comfort.

-So, if you have been thinking about buying a timeshare or if someone has told you: “Get out of a timeshare now!“, this article should intrigue you.
+So, if you have been thinking about buying a timeshare or someone has told you: “Get out of a timeshare now!“this article should intrigue you.

-The decision of buying a timeshare is a big decision that you should not make impulsively.
+The decision to buy a timeshare is a big decision that you should refrain from making impulsively.

-And whether it will be good or not, it’s always a question.
+- And whether it will be good or not, it’s always a question.
 If you own a vacation house, other hassles await you: it must be maintained, cleaned, and repaired.
-Therefore, this poses a lot of problems, just for a property you will use twice a week in summer.
+Therefore, this poses many problems, just for a property you will use twice a week in summer.

-Also, be mindful that the rest of the time, your property is not yours anymore.
-The dacha only belongs to you only while you are vacationing, and the rest of the time, it is not yours.
+- Also, be mindful that the rest of the time, your property is not yours anymore.
+The dacha belongs to you while you are vacationing; the rest of the time, it is not yours.
 A magical version of the property; this magic is at the heart of time multidimensionality.
 That sounds like a deal!
-But, it is really not.
+But it is not.

-The most important factor: you buy time as a property, and it becomes possible to dispose of it as you wish: give, bequeath, rent and receive money for it, sell and make a profit.
+The most important factor is that you buy time as a property, and it becomes possible to dispose of it as you wish: give, bequeath, rent and receive money for it, sell and make a profit.
 If you desire to rent this space, you can’t do it.
-Think about it: you bought a multidimensional property, you used it five years ago, then you sold it.
-It turns out that all the time while you held onto the timeshare; you made nothing out of it.
+Think about it: you bought a multidimensional property, used it five years ago, and sold it.
+It turns out that while you held onto the timeshare, you made nothing out of it.

 Is it worth buying a timeshare?

-Although many of us would like to have a holiday home, the cost and maintenance throughout the year prevent us from making that dream come true.
-If you like the idea of having a home away from home, buying a timeshare could be the best option.
+Although many of us would like a holiday home, the cost and maintenance throughout the year prevent us from making that dream come true.
+Buying a timeshare could be the best option if you like having a home away from home.
 However, you need to do your homework.
 First, you will have to understand how timeshares work.

-When you buy a timeshare, you are buying the right to use a specific unit in a resort for a designated period of time each year, usually a calendar week.
-You have that right for the rest of your life, or for a contracted number of years.
+- When you buy a timeshare, you can use a specific unit in a resort for a designated period each year, usually a calendar week.
+You have that right for the rest of your life or a contracted number of years.
 You can sell it at any time.
 Timeshare is purchased in advance for a lump sum.
-Prices will vary depending on the property itself, as well as the value of the week you want.
+Prices will vary depending on the property itself and the value of the week you want.
 As expected, summer and Christmas will cost more than the less popular times.

-In addition, you must pay the maintenance fees (an annual lump sum or monthly payments), plus your share of the property taxes at the resort.
-Those maintenance fees, which can range from approximately $500 to $1,200 per year, must be paid whether or not you use the unit.
+- In addition, you must pay the maintenance fees (an annual lump sum or monthly payments) plus your share of the property taxes at the resort.
+Those maintenance fees, ranging from approximately $500 to $1,200 per year, must be paid whether or not you use the unit.
 When you stay in the unit, you will be charged a fee for cleaning services.

-A timeshare purchase is legally binding, it is not an agreement that you can choose, so consider the pros and cons carefully.
-The terms of owning a timeshare vary, so always read the fine print before making a decision.
+A timeshare purchase is legally binding; it is not an agreement you can choose, so consider the pros and cons carefully.
+The terms of owning a timeshare vary, so always read the fine print before deciding.
 But, in general terms, here are the potential benefits and disadvantages of being a timeshare owner.

 A homely feeling: A timeshare unit is like an apartment, with a bedroom and a bathroom (at least), a kitchen, a living room, and laundry.
-You can relish the comforts and the feeling of being at home, as well as the possibility of saving money by cooking your own meals.
+You can relish the comforts and the feeling of being at home and the possibility of saving money by cooking your own meals.

-Certainly one of its most forceful qualities is that you can obtain a property, which in part will be “yours”, but of course, for certain or agreed periods, this is quite tempting and a good option for family enjoyment.
-It is possible to rent the property if you do not wish to enjoy it during your time of enjoyment.
-It is also possible to exchange your week for that of other multi-owners, and possibly on another destination.
+Certainly, one of its most forceful qualities is that you can obtain a property, which in part will be “yours”, but of course, for certain or agreed periods, this is quite tempting and a good option for family enjoyment.
+It is possible to rent the property if you do not wish to enjoy it during your enjoyment.
+It is also possible to exchange your week for that of other multi-owners and possibly on another destination.
 In this case, however, you remain responsible for the maintenance of the property during the stay of your tenants.

-However, the cons of buying of timeshare immensely outweigh its benefits:
+However, the cons of buying a timeshare immensely outweigh its benefits:

 - Timeshare is expensive.
-If you are thinking of buying a timeshare, you should know that you have to face a down payment, interest, and closing costs.
+If you are considering buying a timeshare, you should know that you must face a down payment, interest, and closing costs.

 - Timeshares have high annual maintenance fees.
-Maintenance fees must be paid year after year, regardless of whether the property is used or not.
+Maintenance fees must be paid year after year, regardless of whether the property is used.
 If you stop paying for it, the complex in which your timeshare is located can start the collection process.
 This can cause long-term negative effects on your credit score and finances.

 - Timeshare is almost impossible to sell.
-The number one reason why people want to sell their timeshare is because of the increase in maintenance fees.
+The number one reason people want to sell their timeshare is the increase in maintenance fees.

-- You may not use timeshare as much as you think.
-There are many reasons why you may not use your timeshare every year, which then becomes a waste of money.
+- You may use timeshare less than you think.
+You may use your timeshare for only a few years for many reasons, which wastes money.
 Maybe you have a year of bad income and can’t afford to travel to your timeshare, an emergency arises, you want to take a vacation somewhere else, or maybe there is another pandemic inducing lockdown, etc.

 - You have many other options for your vacation.
 There are MANY ways to enjoy a cheaper vacation.
 You can enjoy the best packages on hotels and flights, use credit card rewards, visit out-of-season, combine your trip, and more.

 - Unpredictable costs.
-Maintenance fees can, and often increase every year.
-Before signing, ask if maintenance fees are limited, which means that they cannot increase above a set amount.
-In addition, exceptional improvements, such as the replacement of carpets or windows throughout the complex, may not be included in regular maintenance fees, and you will have to pay your share if they are not.
+Maintenance fees can often increase every year.
+Before signing, ask if maintenance fees are limited, meaning they cannot increase above a set amount.
+In addition, exceptional improvements, such as replacing carpets or windows throughout the complex, may not be included in regular maintenance fees, and you will have to pay your share if they are not.
 Also, take into account the transport costs.
 If reaching your timeshare requires flying, that expense may vary depending on fuel prices and other factors.
-And if it costs several thousand dollars to get your family to the timeshare property; you may not even use it twice a year.
+And if it costs several thousand dollars to get your family to the timeshare property, you may only use it once a year.

 - Use it or lose it.
 In most cases, the week you choose at the beginning is the only one you receive, and your unit will simply sit empty if you don’t show up.
-That means that if you have a last-minute emergency, or if you have to attend a wedding during the same time, you will lose your vacation that year.
+That means that if you have a last-minute emergency or have to attend a wedding at the same time, you will lose your vacation that year.
 Often, immediate family members can take their place, but if unforeseen circumstances prevent you from going, your immediate family may not be able to get there either.

 - Possible resale scams: both the Federal Trade Commission and the FBI warned that the frequency of timeshare resale scams has increased in recent years, and many owners have been victims of fraud.
 As always, always do thorough research before considering a sale.

-You also have to keep in mind that you can rent timeshares from other owners for a FRACTION of what they have paid for.
-Usually, you can find them for a couple of hundred dollars a week, while the timeshare owner still pays the maintenance fees every year, which are probably double or triple what you have agreed with them.
-Selling or canceling your timeshare may be your only option to get rid of this burden.
+You must also remember that you can rent timeshares from other owners for a FRACTION of what they have paid for.
+Usually, you can find them for a couple hundred dollars a week, while the timeshare owner still pays the maintenance fees every year, which are double or triple what you agreed.
+Selling or cancelling your timeshare may be your only option to eliminate this burden.
 At Timeshare Exit Advice, we only recommend companies that have experienced lawyers with a solid background in legal knowledge and judicial trials.
 Every second counts, so don’t waste your time.
-Call us today, for a free consultation!
+Call us today for a free consultation!

-The concept of timeshare refers to the modality of acquiring a holiday complex in a tourist destination among several people.
+The concept of timeshare refers to acquiring a holiday complex in a tourist destination among several people.
 There are a huge number of people looking to sell their timeshares.
-In theory, yes it is possible to sell them.
-However, it isn’t easy to do so; between having to compete with other owners who also want to get rid of their own and the construction of new buildings under this concept is really difficult.
+In theory, yes, it is possible to sell them.
+However, it isn’t easy to do so; competing with other owners who also want to get rid of their own and constructing new buildings under this concept is difficult.

-And it becomes more complicated when cases of fraud in the resale of these spaces abound in the market, thus creating a bad reputation for this turn.
-This means that, contrary to the trend of real estate to increase in value, they have to be closed at really low prices.
+It becomes more complicated when fraud in the resale of these spaces abounds in the market, thus creating a bad reputation for this turn.
+This means that contrary to the trend of real estate, they must be closed at really low prices to increase value.

-Well, in addition to what was paid for it, you must comply with a maintenance fee that usually goes up year after year, as well as the responsibility for the proportional payment of taxes that are deducted from the property.
+In addition to what was paid for it, you must comply with a maintenance fee that usually goes up year after year, as well as the responsibility for the proportional payment of taxes deducted from the property.

 There is no increase in value.

 While a normal property of real estate can grow in value as time goes by, timeshare is rarely worth more than they are sold and often worth less.
-Much of the price of a timeshare goes to marketing and advertising, business costs of the management company, and other various expenses, instead of being a real investment in the property itself.
+Much of the price of a timeshare goes to marketing and advertising, the management company’s business costs, and other various expenses instead of being a real investment in the property itself.